-Leukocytes, commonly known as white blood cells, are a type of of blood cell that is responsible for defending the body against infections and allergies, being an important part of the immune system.
+Leukocytes are a type of of blood cell that is responsible for defending the body against infections and allergies.
+Commonly known as white blood cells, they are an important part of the immune system.

-These cells are transported in the blood and whenever a virus, bacteria, or any other type of organism comes into contact with the human body, they become active and try to eliminate it, in order to stop it from causing serious health problems.
+These cells are normally found in low levels in the blood.
+Whenever a virus, bacteria, or any other type of foreign body enters the body, white blood cells become active and try to eliminate it, in order to stop it from causing serious injury or illness.

-The normal amount of leukocytes in the blood is around 4.500 to 11.000 leukocytes per mm³ of blood in adults, however, this amount can be altered in some situations such as history of recent infection, excess stress, or immune diseases, like AIDS.
+The normal amount of leukocytes in the blood is around 4.500 to 11.000 leukocytes per mm³ of blood in adults, however, this amount can be fluctuate with certain conditions, like a recent infection, excess stress, or immune diseases, like AIDS.

 - Possible causes: infection or recent disease, excess stress, side effects of medication, allergies, rheumatoid arthritis, myelofibrosis or leukemia;

-- Symptoms: these are rare, but they may include fever over 100.4º F (38ºC), dizziness, difficulty breathing, tingling in the arms or legs and loss of appetite;
+- Symptoms: while experiencing symptoms is not common, symptoms may include fever over 100.4º F (38ºC), dizziness, difficulty breathing, tingling in the arms or legs and loss of appetite;

-A low concentration of leukocytes (also known as leukopenia) occurs when there is less than 4.500 leukocytes per mm³ of blood.
+Low leukocytes levels (also known as leukopenia) occur when there are less than 4.500 leukocytes per mm³ of blood.

-- Possible causes: anemia, use of antibiotics or diuretics, bad nutrition, weakned immune system caused by HIV, leukemia, lupus or chemotherapy;
+- Possible causes: anemia, use of antibiotics or diuretics, poor nutrition, weakened immune system caused by HIV, leukemia, lupus or chemotherapy;

 - Symptoms: fatigue, recurrent infections, constant low fever, headaches and abdominal pain;

-It is normal to present some leukocytes in urine as these are usually eliminated through the urine when they die.
+It is normal for some leukocytes to be found in the urine, as white blood cells are usually eliminated through the urine when they die.
 However, if you have an urinary tract infection or a serious disease, such as cancer, the amounts of leukocytes in the urine tend increase greatly.

-Usually, high leukocytes in urine generate symptoms, such as foamy urine, fever, chills and can be related to the presence of blood in the urine.
-In these cases you must visit a G.P. or a nephrologist to diagnose the cause and start adequate treatment.
+Usually, high leukocytes in urine generate symptoms like foamy urine, fever, and chills.
+This finding can be related to the presence of blood in the urine.
+In these cases you should see your doctor to diagnose the cause and start adequate treatment.

 In addition, high leukocytes in the urine can also be a sign of pregnancy, especially when accompanied by an increase in the number of proteins in the urine.
-In these cases, you will need to do a pregnancy test or go to a gynecologist to avoid false diagnosis.
+In these cases, you will need to do a home pregnancy test or see your doctor about confirming pregnancy through bloodwork.

 Learn more about the possible causes of leukocytes in urine and what to do.